ThomasThelen/sdtl-provone/two-connected-commands/README.md

 # Two Connected Commands Example

+This is an example of an SPSS program that
+ 1. Creates a variable
+ 2. Creates a second variable, using the first

-This is an example of an SPSS program that creates two variables and then takes the average of them.
-It's one of the simplest examples showing how the output of one command can be linked to the input of another.
+ This is designed to show a simple case where the output of one command is used as the input to another.

 ### Visual Representation